 Sure, drawing fragrances from nature has a long history in religious ceremonies, burials and a way to increase libido — but in this article, we’re focusing on the man-made fragrances that started emerging in the late 1800s.
 The dangers of these synthetic scents not only include short-term symptoms like allergies and respiratory distress, but also headaches, dizziness, nausea and brain fog.

 We’ll get into other, less obvious side (but serious) side effects in a bit.
 This serves as evidence that regardless of your age or health status, it is imperative that you avoid fragrance chemicals.

 What Are Synthetic Scents?

 Research conducted by the Environmental Working Group (EWG) and the Campaign for Safe Cosmetics found an average of 14 chemicals in 17 name brand fragrance products.
-But it doesn’t stop there — none of these chemicals were actually listed on the label.
-(4)
+It doesn’t stop there — none of these chemicals were actually listed on the labels.

-In general, there at least 3,000 ingredients that could possibly be used to form a product’s scent.
+In general, there are at least 3,600 ingredients that could possibly be used to form a product’s scent.
 That’s according to the online “Transparency List” put out by the International Fragrance Association, an industry trade group.
-(5) I encourage to take a look at the following list, derived from the Campaign for Safe Cosmetics, to see just how many fragrance chemicals we’re possibly exposed to every day.

-It may seem unbelievable, but the FDA does not even currently require fragrance and cosmetic makers to disclose exactly what they are using to scent products.
-If companies are using truly natural ingredients, then why be shy?
-Many will say that their formulas are proprietary and they don’t want other companies copying them.
-The FDA website also states how the agency cannot legally require companies to warn about allergens in cosmetic like they do with food.
-(6)
+It may seem unbelievable, but the U.S. Food and Drug Administration (FDA) does not even require fragrance and cosmetic makers to disclose exactly what they are using to scent products.
+The FDA also states how the agency cannot legally require companies to warn about allergens in cosmetic like it does with food.

 Fake Fragrances: Making People’s Lives Miserable